Chiaera/AdvancedRobotProgramming/assignment2/README.md

 #### 6. Watchdog
 It is used to monitor all the system:
-  - managment the heartbeat table
+  - monitor all processes using the `heartbeat table`
-  - check the status of the processes
+  - if detectt the timeout (200ms) semd SIGUSR1 to blackboard to call `endwin()` and kill all processes

 Instead, the shared component are
   - #### GameState file